 Kristina Schenck joins the Chorale as accompanist.

-Members of the Chorale participate in “A Celtic Passage” musical tour of Ireland, Wales, and France.
+Members of the Chorale participate in “A Celtic Passage” musical tour of Ireland, Wales, England, and France.

 Members of the Chorale participate in the “Key Ceremony” to present a completed custom home in Nokesville, VA to a wounded warrior.

 Becky Verner celebrates 20 years as the Chorale’s Artistic Director.